1688168/Codes/README.md

 [`TopK`][`Binary Search`][`Two Dimentional TopK`]

 - How to apply binary search with paired distance
+- If we decided NlogN as time complexity -> sort if you can.
+- Can you do this in Quick-select?

 [[0759] - <span style="color:red">H</span> - Employee Free Time](https://leetcode.com/problems/employee-free-time/description) -
 [[Python]]()